The Challenge: Finding Digital Gold in Cooking Content

 The platform grew our email list from 800 people to 62,000 subscribers.
 Our most successful hosts were running two classes per month with recorded sessions for sale, making $40-$60k per month.
 In the first 12 months of the full version, we made $386K and were on track for $1.5M in the first 24 months without any additional personnel.
 We achieved 70+ NPS scores with average customers buying 3+ classes.

 Strategic Impact: We established a tentative partnership with Albertson’s, who was looking to build more digital engagment.
 The success led to scaling up to a full, on-campus live stream studio hosting GE Appliances’ branded content with much larger brand ambassadors and influencers.
-The initiative grew into its own division within GEA’s cooking organization.
+The initiative grew from our team to becoming the brand teams’s in partnership with GEA’s cooking division.

 What I Learned About Leading Innovation

 Looking back, I would have brought our brand teams in earlier.
-We brought them in late, but could have realized more brand value and deeper integration with core teams.
-I did build partnerships between more successful content creators and brand teams, which proved valuable for both sides.
+I would have done more to keep them informed and run some early tests when we were marketing our first paid sessions.
+I could have realized more brand value and deeper integration with core teams.
+I was able to introduce our more successful content creators to the brand teams, which proved valuable for both sides.

 The biggest lesson was about stakeholder management and defending strategic pivots.
 When user research contradicted our original vision, I had to convince skeptical executives that changing direction showed strength, not weakness.
 The early investment in two-way video taught me to validate assumptions faster—the feature that seemed most innovative proved most problematic.